carlosperate/ardublockly/README.md

-## Ardublockly
+# Ardublockly
 "Ardublockly" is a fork of [Blockly](https://developers.google.com/blockly/), a web-based graphical programming editor, that has been updated to generate [Arduino](http://www.arduino.cc/) code.

-This project is influeced by BlocklyDuino, also based on an older version of [Blockly](https://developers.google.com/blockly/).

 The "ArduBlocklyServerCompiler" component initialises a local server with Python to be able to compile and load the Arduino code using the [Arduino IDE](http://arduino.cc/en/main/software).

+This project has been influenced by BlocklyDuino (based on an outdated version of Blockly).

-### Features
+## Features

 Ardublockly is still under development and a few of the main features are not yet implemented.